rivy/PCRE/README.md

 #### Building PCRE for Windows

 This repository contains the necessary references and instructions to build PCRE (specifically PCRE2), from scratch, on a fresh Windows installation.
-The default build creates both 32-bit and 64-bit executables, built with the ANYCRLF and "just-in-time" options (as well as including the default unicode/utf support).
+The default build creates both 32-bit and 64-bit executables, built with the ANYCRLF end-of-line matching and "Just-In-Time" compilation options.

 ## Build